mateolafalce/GuiTransferOneSOL/README.md

 </h1>

-  This program, developed with fltk.rs, aims to provide a user interface for native SOL transfers on the Solana blockchain.
+  A user interface for native SOL transfers in Solana.

 </div>

 ---